 אֶת זֶה אֲשֶׁר לֹא יָדַע חַטָּאת עָשָׂה לְחַטָּאת בַּעֲדֵנוּ, כְּדֵי שֶׁאָנוּ נִלְבַּשׁ אֶת הַצְּדָקָה שֶׁל אֱלֹהִים בּוֹ.פ

-“Adonai (Elohim) made Him who knew no sin (Ha-Mashiach) to be sin on our behalf, so that we might become the righteousness of Adonai in Him.”
+“God made the one who knew no sin (His Messiah) become sin on our behalf, so that we might become the righteousness of God in him.”

 The Messiah became sin on our behalf so we could be cleansed of our sin (cf. in Hebrew literally, de-sinned-כִפַּרְתֶּם).
 Our sin was removed so that it might be replaced with the life of the One who “knew no sin.”
 This means the righteousness of the Messiah that replaces our de-sinned lives is what makes us holy.
 Real Holiness is the Life of the Messiah.
 Why were we cleansed?
 We were cleansed from sin so that Messiah’s inner life, the Life of the Spirit of Holiness, might then be applied first to our inner-life, our spirit and soul and then to our ‘outer-being’ (brain-body).
 It this inner life of Messiah that over time will lead to positive behavioral and relational changes in our lives.
 Therefore, if we rightly apply the lessons (spiritual meanings) of the rituals then real holiness, the cleansing and maturing Presence of the Holy One, will permeate all of our being, heart, soul, mind and strength.
 In short, this means the lessons of the Temple (rituals) are completely useless if their Divinely intended messianic meanings are not properly understood and applied.